-The Missouri Chamber supports legislation to protect franchisors from unwarranted lawsuits claiming the Implement right-to-work: franchisor is a "joint employer" with its franchisees.
-Further, the Missouri Chamber supports legislation The Missouri Chamber continues to support right-toto clarify the employment relationship between a work because employees should not be compelled franchisor and franchisee in state-level disputes should to join a labor union or pay labor union dues as a only apply where the franchisor exercises direct and condition of employment.
-Right-to-work remains immediate control. a long-term priority for the Missouri Chamber.
+The Missouri Chamber supports legislation to protect franchisors from unwarranted lawsuits claiming the franchisor is a "joint employer" with its franchisees.
+Further, the Chamber supports legislation to clarify the employment relationship between a franchisor and franchisee in state-level disputes should only apply where the franchisor exercises direct and immediate control.